-What if this decade brought to us a brand-new era of logistics, with no intermediaries and micromanagement?
+What if this decade brought to us a brand-new era of logistics supply chain technology, with no intermediaries and micromanagement?
 Perhaps, in the future, all supply chain processes could be coordinated without multiple third-party partners.
 This can already be achieved with blockchain for the supply chain — a decentralized technology that can decrease the complexity of logistics operations.

-As for now, more than 55.3% of logistics providers are already investing in blockchain research.
+As for now, more than 55.3% of logistics providers are already investing in logistics blockchain research.
 These numbers lead us to think that innovation will be actively explored in the near future, but the niche has a lot of room for development.
-How can logistics companies implement blockchain in their supply chain, or even develop scalable solutions that could impact the entire industry?
-We’ll take a look at possible scenarios in this post.
+How can blockchain logistics companies implement blockchain in their supply chain, or even develop scalable solutions that could impact the entire industry?
+We’ll take a look at possible scenarios of blockchain in supply chain logistics in this post.

 What is blockchain in the supply chain?